How To Remove Thatch From Your Lawn?

 How To Know When Thatch Is Too Thick?

-Often it’s clear to see, you’ll notice hay like grass amongst your green grass.
+Often it’s clear to see, you’ll notice hay-like grass amongst your green grass.
 To be sure, gently rake away at the grass and if the thatch easily removes itself (without pulling out healthy grass), then your grass can do with a comb over.
+For those who find manual raking challenging, consider using a weed trimmer designed for seniors to make the task easier.

 If it’s unclear to the naked eye, you may remove a plug from the lawn and measure the thickness of thatch.
 If this measures greater than 1/2″, it’s time to thatch that lawn to promote air circulation and water getting to the soil.